 For Jira Administrators

-Finally, Atlassian offers multiple Jira Cloud plans: Free, Standard, Premium, and Enterprise.
+Finally, Atlassian offers three Jira Cloud plans: Free, Standard, and Premium.
 The differences between the plans are detailed here.

 Application admins can view the plan by visiting